 It's the same in life -whether it's a game, sports, career - climbing a corporate ladder, holding a public office or doing business, the success factors should not only be about winning, money, fame, status.
 It should be about how you played the game, how you deal with people, how you followed the rules.
 The right way of how to determine success is the peace of mind and heart.
 Did you really win?
 Did you really achieve the goals or scores by hard work?
 Did you get to where you are now because of doing it "ethically"?
 Are you humble enough to say that the outcome is a result of hard work, prayers and the favour that made you become successful is from God?

-I am so amazed at how some popular athletes today gives reverence to whom their strength and success comes from and in every game, they would give a sign or even pray before each game.
+I am so amazed at how some popular athletes today give reverence to whom their strength and success come from.
+Before each game, they would give a sign or even pray with the teammates.
 God blessed them continually because He is acknowledged.
 His promise is real and eternal.

 Proverbs 3:1-4 says: